How to Remove Japanese SEO Spam from your Website?

-Many website owners have contacted us worried about Japanese SEO Spam in Google search results for their websites.
+Many website owners have contacted us worried about Japanese SEO Spam or Japanese Keyword Hack in Google search results for their websites.
 This happens when different web pages are shown to search engines and normal visitors.
 This particular Blackhat SEO technique hijacks Google search results by displaying Japanese words in the title and description of the infected pages.

 This attack is also known as the “Japanese Keyword Hack”, “Japanese Search Spam” or the “Japanese Symbol Spam”.